 Fencing must remain at least 5 ft from the edge of the exhibitor’s purchased exhibit space.
 To prevent the fence from being blown over, all fence must be constructed/installed with base supports of at least two-thirds the height of the fence.
 Fencing that is not secured tightly with base supports and continues to blow over will be considered a hazard and NBAA will require the exhibitor to remove it immediately.

 Insurance Requirements for Exhibitors Displaying Aircraft

-All exhibitors at the static display of aircraft at Henderson Executive Airport and all exhibitors with aircraft on display at the Las Vegas Convention Center are required to provide NBAA with certificates of insurance evidencing the following by Aug.
-30, 2019:
+All exhibitors at the static display of aircraft at Orlando Executive Airport and all exhibitors with aircraft on display at the Orange County Convention Center are required to provide NBAA with certificates of insurance evidencing the following by August 13, 2018:

-- Comprehensive general liability insurance, including broad form contractual liability coverage, with limits of at least $5,000,000 combined single limit, per occurrence, for bodily injury and property damage, at least $1,000,000 for products-completed operations aggregate, at least $1,000,000 for personal and advertising injuries and at least $50,000 for fire damage;
+- Commercial general liability insurance, including broad form contractual liability coverage, with limits of at least $5,000,000 per occurrence, combined single limit for bodily injury and property damage, at least $2,000,000 for products-completed operations aggregate, at least $1,000,000 for personal and advertising injuries and at least $100,000 for damage to premises rented to you;

-- Aircraft liability insurance with limits of at least $5,000,000 combined single limit, per occurrence, for bodily injury and property damage including passengers;
+- Aircraft liability insurance, including premises liability, with limits of at least $5,000,000 combined single limit, per occurrence, for bodily injury and property damage including passengers;

 - Aircraft hull (all risk) insurance for the full replacement value of the aircraft;